 Look out for composite front doors with a guarantee — 10 years is a standard offering for many brands.
 However, a professionally fitted composite front door is designed to last much longer, and should endure around 20-30 years.

-Thanks to their longevity and strong thermal properties, composite front doors represent good value for money.
+Thanks to their longevity and strong thermal properties, composite front doors do arguably represent good value for money.

 Some companies also offer composite doors made from recycled plastics with low carbon footprints, further helping to lessen the impact of your purchase on the environment.